Affordable South LA

 At-a-glance

-Affordable South LA (ASLA) is a community research project on the cost of living in Los Angeles that gives renters a platform to share their stories.
-The project also aims to educate and inform the city in crafting policy solutions to address housing, employment, and access to basic services.
+Affordable South LA (ASLA) gives renters a platform to share their stories and aims to inform the city in crafting policy solutions to address housing, employment, and access to basic services.

 Project Background

-This website redesign was undertaken as part of Code the Change, a school organization that provides pro-bono tech consulting to nonprofits.
+This website redesign was undertaken as part of Code the Change, a USC student organization that provides pro-bono tech consulting to nonprofits in LA.
 ASLA's outdated website was hindering their ability to effectively share renter testimonials and educate the public on LA housing.
-As student consultants, we approached this project with the dual goals of delivering professional-grade work to our client while gaining real-world experience in applying our technical skills to address social issues.

 2. Outdated design: The site's UI was not in line with modern web standards.